ardor-net/ardor-net.github.io/ARDOR_DRAFT.md

 The ARDOR Network is structured so that it can improve the open robotics community as a whole, but it also has direct benefits to students who participate.
 The connections that students make will help them both collaborate on research projects and develop their identity in the community.
 It will also create a pool of students who can help each-other out with various robotics infrastructure and implementation issues.

-## ARDOR Network Management
+## ARDOR Network Infrastructure

-Besides the main index and mailing list, the ARDOR Network is a completely federated network.
-The main index website will be hosted on GitHub, and will manage modifications both to the website and to the lists of active packages via GitHub Pull Requests.
+Besides the main site and mailing list, the ARDOR Network is a completely federated network.
+The main index website are hosted on GitHub, and will manage modifications both to the website and to the lists of active packages via GitHub Pull Requests.

-The current main index can be found at: [http://ardor-net.github.io/](http://ardor-net.github.io/)
+* The main site can be found at: [http://ardor-net.github.io/](http://ardor-net.github.io/)

-The mailing list can be found at: [https://groups.google.com/forum/#!forum/ardor-net](https://groups.google.com/forum/#!forum/ardor-net)
+* The mailing list can be found at: [https://groups.google.com/forum/#!forum/ardor-net](https://groups.google.com/forum/#!forum/ardor-net)

-All other ARDOR resources can be found here on github: [https://github.com/ardor-net](https://github.com/ardor-net)
+* All other ARDOR resources can be found here on github: [https://github.com/ardor-net](https://github.com/ardor-net)

+## Creating an ARDOR Group

+***TBD***

 ## FAQ